11. Right to Acquire

 For transactions that occur in 2017/18 these will be recorded in the annual return submission made in 2018/19.

-Right to Acquire transactions previously used to be reported to Regulation as part of t he Disposal Proceeds Fund.
+Right to Acquire transactions previously used to be reported to the Regulator of Social Housing as part of the Disposal Proceeds Fund.
 Please refer to the Regulator’s guidance on Disposal Proceeds Fund for information on transitional arrangements and closure of the Disposal Proceeds Fund.

 6.3.1 Registered Providers are required to complete COntinuous REcording system (CORE) sales logs in respect of all homes sold through Social HomeBuy.
 CORE is the remit of DCLG.
 Any queries about CORE or the appropriate forms should be referred to them.